Table of Contents (Quickly Jump To Information)

-While most commercial feeds have 16% protein, you might want your flock to get even more protein so even the coldest days won’t effect them.
-In this article, I’m going to show you lots of different high protein options that both chickens and ducks love!
+While most commercial feeds have 16% protein, you might want your flock to get more protein for optimal health and protection.
+In this article, I will show you many different high-protein options that chickens and ducks love!
 There’s something for every backyard chicken on this list, and most of these treats also have important vitamins and minerals too!

 Brewer’s Yeast

-It’s not something you typically associate with protein, but brewer’s and nutritional yeast is FULL of protein – they’re both about 40% protein.
-You can mix brewer’s yeast with your flock’s regular feed, or with a special treat you’ve created for them (such as the eggs or black soldier fly larvae above).
+It’s not something you typically associate with protein, but brewer’s and nutritional yeast are FULL of protein – they’re both about 40% protein.
+You can mix brewer’s yeast with your flock’s regular feed, or with a special treat you’ve created for them.

 Black Soldier Fly Larvae

-(Recently, we discovered a BSFL farm in my truck bed, where some grain had spilled.
+Once we discovered a BSFL farm in my truck bed, where some grain had spilled.
 Totally disgusting and proof they’ll hatch anywhere.
 We had NO idea they established residence until some torrential downpours caused them to jump ship.
-Let’s just say the hens were VERY happy for a few days).
+Let’s just say the hens were VERY happy for a few days.

 If farming black soldier fly larvae isn’t your deal, then you can always go with dried ones – hens love them either way!